jimbobbennett/smart-garden-ornaments/architecture-guides/how-telemetry-gets-to-iot-central.md

 The job of the Hub is to redirect messages to IoT Central.
 In traditional IoT scenarios, a single device connects to the cloud and sends telemetry as a single device.
 In this scenario, the Hub is acting as a gateway and re-routing messages from other devices, essentially pretending to be multiple devices at different times, probably using a set of fake noses and different hats.

 A connection to IoT Central is created in code using a device client object, and this maintains a connection as a specific device.
-The Hub can pretend to be multiple devices by creating multiple connections, once per device.
+The Hub can pretend to be multiple devices by creating multiple connections, one per device.

 When messages are received from a micro:bit, the relevant device connection for that device is used to send the message.